U.S. Supreme Court mulls federal water rules, wetlands designations in Idaho case - NewsBreak

 A final rule is likely before the end of the year, Fletcher said, which would likely be before a decision from the court.

-The post U.S. Supreme Court mulls federal water rules, wetlands designations in Idaho case appeared first on Iowa Capital Dispatch .
+The post U.S. Supreme Court mulls federal water rules, wetlands designations in Idaho case appeared first on Minnesota Reformer .

 Comments / 0